Bio & Incident Details

 Badge # 6962

 Weapon: Gun; Unknown type

-The burglary victim, a retired Chicago Housing Authority police officer, former Robbins police officer and US Army veteran, called police after discovering that his vehicle had been broken into and parts had been removed.
+The burglary victim, a retired Chicago Housing Authority police officer, former Robbins police officer, and US Army veteran, called police after discovering that his vehicle had been broken into and parts had been removed.
 Officer Flisk was at the scene collecting evidence when the suspect returned.
-He shot and killed Officer Flisk, then shot and killed the burglary victim, who was standing nearby.
+He shot and killed Officer Flisk and the burglary victim, who was standing nearby.

 A 19-year-old male on parole for robbery was arrested three days later and charged with two counts of murder.
-He was also charged with attempted murder in an unrelated shooting that took place in June.
-A second male was charged with obstruction of justice and unlawful possession of a firearm for hiding the murder weapon for the suspect.
+He was also charged with attempted murder in an unrelated shooting that took place in June 2010.
+A second male was charged with obstruction of justice and unlawful possession of a firearm for hiding the murder weapon for the subject.

 Officer Flisk had served with the Chicago Police Department for nearly 20 years and was assigned to the Evidence Technician Team – South Unit.
 He was survived by his wife, daughter, three sons, two sisters, two brothers and parents.
 Both sisters and one of his brothers serve as officers with the Chicago Police Department.